jvaugha3038/Engineering_4_Notebook/README.md

 [the whole everything](https://github.com/jvaugha3038/Engineering_4_Notebook/blob/main/raspberry-pi/countdown4.py)

 ### Reflection
 Compared to the other ones, this one posed a slight challenge.
 This was mainly because I had to play The Servo Lottery since some of them just didn't work for a variety of reasons.
 Once I found a functioning servo, finished the code, and tested it, I was ready to record it. **However,** the servo had other plans, and then proceeded to not work ever again.
-In the code, I made the servo spin from 1 to 179 degrees to avoid having it get stuck at 180 again, then I got a new servo and it worked fine.
+In the code, I made the servo spin from 1 to 179 degrees to avoid having it get stuck at 180 again, then I got a new servo to replace the cooked one, and it worked fine.

 &nbsp;